Usage

 command

-jack run <agent> plugins:sync
+jack run <agent> plugins:syncexample

 # Sync plugins to agent1

-$ jack run agent1 plugins:sync
+$ jack run agent1 plugins:syncoutput

 agent1